lisaangelicamanente-ux/TATE-project/README.md

 ## 4. Results

 The analysis reveals that the vocabulary of artwork titles follows a pronounced long-tail (Zipf-like) distribution: a small number of highly frequent, generic terms account for a large proportion of all titles, while the majority of words appear only rarely.

-Frequently occurring terms tend to be descriptive or classificatory (e.g. genre-related or formal descriptors), whereas expressive or emotionally charged words are comparatively rare.
-When examined diachronically, some shifts in vocabulary can be observed across decades, suggesting changes in artistic practices as well as institutional framing.
+Highly frequent words tend to be generic and descriptive rather than expressive or narrative.
+They often refer to artistic genres (e.g. *portrait*, *study*, *landscape*), formal elements (e.g. *figure*, *head*), or compositional aspects.
+This suggests that titles primarily function as classificatory labels, situating artworks within established art-historical and curatorial categories.
 Rather than providing detailed semantic interpretation, these results highlight large-scale patterns in how artworks are named and categorized within an institutional context.
 The findings suggest that artwork titles in the Tate collection are strongly shaped by institutional and descriptive conventions.
 The dominance of generic terms indicates that titles often function as classificatory labels rather than expressive statements.
 The long-tail structure of the vocabulary also demonstrates the limitations of automated semantic or sentiment-based approaches for this type of data.
-Most potentially meaningful or expressive words occur too rarely to support robust quantitative generalization without substantial interpretive intervention.
+Most potentially meaningful or expressive words occur too rarely to support robust quantitative generalization without substantial interpretation.

+### Temporal patterns by decade

+Grouping artworks by decade shows that the overall long-tail structure remains stable across time.
+However, shifts can be observed in the relative prominence of certain terms and semantic clusters.
+Some descriptive words persist across decades, indicating continuity in institutional cataloguing practices.
+Other terms show gradual changes in frequency that loosely correspond to broader historical developments in art, such as the increasing prominence of abstraction in the second half of the twentieth century.
+Rather than reflecting abrupt stylistic breaks, these patterns suggest slow institutional adaptation in descriptive language.

+### Titles as institutional language

+As already highlighted the findings suggest that artwork titles in the Tate collection should not be interpreted primarily as expressions of artistic intent.
+Instead, they appear to function as products of institutional mediation, shaped by curatorial conventions, archival needs, and cataloguing standards.
+This interpretation resonates with art historical and museum studies research that highlights the role of museums in framing and mediating meaning (Bennett 1995; Duncan 1995).
+In this context, titles operate less as expressive texts and more as metadata designed to support organisation and retrieval.

 ---